Explore the Possibilities of AI with the Experts

 4] Covid-19 will accelerate the AI healthcare revolution – Kai-Fu Lee

-Kai-Fu Lee, Taiwanese-born American computer scientist, businessman and writer and an AI expert, strongly believes in the potential of AI in revolutionizing healthcare of the future.
+Kai-Fu Lee, Taiwanese-born American computer scientist, businessman and writer and an Artificial Intelligence expert, strongly believes in the potential of AI in revolutionizing healthcare of the future.
 He insists on how the Covid-19 pandemic and the resulting pressures on the healthcare infrastructure across the globe, has created the need for a smarter approach and this is where AI will help.

 Lee writes in his blog, "As the pandemic has rolled around the planet, innovative applications of AI have cropped up in many different locations.
-The many instances of AI in action against Covid-19 provide a glimpse of what will be possible in the various aspects of health care in the future.
+The many instances of AI technology in action against Covid-19 provide a glimpse of what will be possible in the various aspects of health care in the future.
 We have a long way to go."

 5] There's no reason your Tesla won't be able to fly in the future - Elon Musk

-He has several tweets to his credit where he talks about the future of AI.
+He has several tweets to his credit where he talks about the future of AI technology.
 Here's one of them, where he talks about the possibility of having a Tesla that flies, "Not saying the next gen Roadster special upgrade package *will* definitely enable it to fly short hops, but maybe … Certainly possible.
 Just a question of safety.
 Rocket tech applied to a car opens up revolutionary possibilities."